parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 4.67 s

 Now we are ready to perform down-sampling of cells.
 The extent of down sampling is primarily governed by the number of micro clusters, i.e. atleast 1 cell from each micro-cluster (*seed cells*) will be present in the down sampled data.
-However, this might not be sufficient to ensure that these will converse the topology, i.e. are connected to each other.
-Hence, the `run_subsampling` method will run a prize-collecting steiner graph search to ensure that *seed cells* are connected (to the extent that the full graph is connected).
+However, this might not be sufficient to ensure that these will conserve the topology, i.e. are connected to each other.
+Hence, the `run_subsampling` method will run a prize-collecting Steiner graph search to ensure that *seed cells* are connected (to the extent that the full graph is connected).
 In order to do this we need to set a reward on each seed and non-seed cells.
 This is done using the parameter `rewards` which is provided a tuple with values for seed and non-seed cells.
 Low reward on seed cells might lead to them being excluded from the subsample (something that we should try to avoid).
 High reward on non-seed cells will lead to inflation of number of cells in the sample.
 We also set a value for parameter `seed_frac` which is the fraction of cells that should be randomly sampled from each micro-cluster.
 This value is dynamically increased to a maximum of double the `seed_frac` value based on the relative mean value of node density for that cluster.
 Hence, in effect we increase the sampling rate for micro clusters that have lower overall connectivity.

 ```python